pjwalstrom/kotless-test/README.md

 1. Run locally, no AWS-account needed.
 Site then available at http://0.0.0.0:8080/
 `./gradlew local`

-1. Create an AWS-account and an S3-bucket, update `build.gradle.kts`.
+1. Create an AWS-account and an S3-bucket (put credentials in `~/.aws`), update `build.gradle.kts`.
 Then deploy to AWS
 `./gradlew deploy`

 # Roadmap